 That means you should think about what your donor gets out of your relationship.

-Most importantly, your communications with donors should invite a response — showing that you welcome their questions, comments, and feedback.
+If you want to win at the game of building donor relationships, your communications with donors should invite a response — showing that you welcome their questions, comments, and feedback.

 So, let’s look at what it means to give people a great experience as you build the donor relationship.